15 Easy Ways To Be Sustainable In Everyday Life

 Saving water is another effective way to reduce electricity use, greenhouse gas emissions, and other energy-intensive operations.
 So, a couple of actionable, easy tips that you can implement right away are:

-• Take shorter showers – Add a 4-minute shower timer to remind you when to get out.
-I like to play a song on my phone and use it as a “timer.”
+- Take shorter showers – Add a 4-minute shower timer to remind you when to get out.
+I like to play music, and use a song as a “timer.”

 4. Recycle